Free shipping over £15

 A puppy laying in its bed looking sleepy

 If you've ever gone through a long, tiring day, you know the feeling of just wanting to sit down and let out a big sigh.
 Well, it turns out our furry friends feel the same way.
-Dogs often sigh when they're exhausted and ready for bed.
-So if you notice your dog down on their haunches, eyes drooping and heavy, then chances are they're just trying to tell you they need a little R&R. So why not let them curl up in their bed and catch some Zs?
+Dogs sigh when they're exhausted and ready for bed.
+So if you notice your dog down on their haunches, eyes drooping and heavy, then chances are they're just trying to tell you they need a little R&R. So why not let them curl up in their bed and catch some Zzzs?
 They'll be sure to thank you for it later.

 They are frustrated